-Wood and acrylic paint: Zennor Hill, Cornwall: 25th June 2018.
+Wood and acrylic paint.
+Zennor Hill, near St Ives, Cornwall.
+25th June 2018

-A sculpture composed of lengths of painted wood battens (the type of wood commonly used in building construction).
+A transient sculpture composed of lengths of painted wood battens (the type of wood commonly used in building construction).

-The sculpture was created by positioning a small number of battens in multiple positions in the landscape, photographing them and then merging the photographs.
+The sculpture was created by positioning a small number of battens in the landscape, photographing them, repositioning them and rephotographing them.
+Then merging the photographs.